jdsandifer/Style-Guide/php.md

 - Scalar type are lower case
 - The description of a function must explain what the function is doing from an external point of view.
 If you need to explain how the function is working, add a comment inside the body of the function
 - Jump a line between the description and the list of parameter
-- Description of parameter can be omit when they are really obvious
+- Docs of parameters can be omitted entirely when they are really obvious

 ```PHP
     /**